naibu3/VEX-processor/README.md

 - **OpenVEX**
 - **CycloneDX**

-The processor convert files to a python dictionary with the following information:
+The processor convert files to three lists for **Metadata**, **Products** and **Vulnerabilities**.

-- `product_id`, ID of the affected product
+### Metadata

-- `vulnerability_id`, ID of the CVE
+Information about the file.

-- `status`, vulnerability status (`known_not_affected`, `known_affected`, ...)
+### Products

-- `timestamp`, timestamp of the file
+List of products mentioned without regarding the state.

-- `recommendations`, not available yet
+### Vulnerabilities

-Once parsed the information is returned in a list of dictionaries for each affected product for a vulnerability.
+List of described vulnerabilities (here the products are sorted by state).
+The vulns are described by [Vulnerability lib4sbom objects](https://github.com/anthonyharrison/lib4sbom/blob/main/lib4sbom/data/vulnerability.py) which can be returned as a python dictionary.

 ## Instalation

-It is reccomended to install a virtual environment:
+It is reccomended to install the tool in a virtual environment:

 ```
 python -m venv vex_processor